-The previous two years have proved to be an extraordinary time of reform in the area of juvenile justice, and Arizona has seen some very exciting trends and initiatives.
+The previous two years have proved to be an extraordinary time of reform in the area of juvenile justice and Arizona has seen some very exciting trends and initiatives.
 The state continues to see a significant decline in the number of juvenile referrals to the system and the number of youth in secure care.
 With the reauthorization of the Juvenile Justice and Delinquency Prevention Act (JJDPA) in 2018, we continue to support best practices for reducing juvenile crime and increasing public safety.
-During this time of implementing common-sense efforts to reduce recidivism rates, Arizona continues to be in compliance with the four core requirements of the JJDPA, which include: deinstitutionalization of status offenders; removal of juveniles from adult jails; separation of juveniles from adult inmates; and reduction of racial and ethnic disparities in the juvenile justice system.
+During this time of implementing common-sense efforts to reduce recidivism rates, Arizona continues to be in compliance with the four core requirements of the Juvenile Justice and Delinquency Prevention (JJDPA) which includes: deinstitutionalization of status offenders; removal of juveniles from adult jails; separation of juveniles from adult inmates; and reduction of racial and ethnic disparities in the juvenile justice system.

-Arizona's progress can be attributed to collaboration and exceptional leadership from the Arizona Juvenile Justice Commission, the Administrative Office of the Courts and the Arizona Department of Juvenile Corrections.
-The Commission continues to work closely with both of these agencies and has participated in meaningful initiatives, such as the Title II Juvenile Justice Delinquency Prevention grant that funded 10 programs in rural, urban and tribal communities that provide prosocial behavior services and teach substance-abuse resistance skills.
-The Commission also led the effort to revise the Arizona Information Sharing Guide, which provides guidance to youth-serving agency practitioners to inform what information can be shared between agencies and individuals.
-In turn this document impacts services delivery for thousands of children in our state.
+This progress can be attributed to collaboration and exceptional leadership from the Arizona Juvenile Justice Commission, the Administrative Office of the Courts and the Arizona Department of Juvenile Corrections.
+The Arizona Juvenile Justice Commission continues to work closely with both of these agencies and has participated in meaningful initiatives, such as the Title II Juvenile Justice Delinquency Prevention grant that funded 10 programs in rural, urban and tribal communities that promote prosocial behavior and substance-abuse resistance skills.
+The commission also led the effort to revise the Arizona Information Sharing Guide, which advises youth-serving practitioners regarding what information can be shared between agencies and individuals, which impacts thousands of children in our state.

-We would like to thank you for your unwavering support for the Commission's role in serving our children and families by advocating for improved outcomes and safer neighborhoods.
-It is our hope that our ongoing efforts and collaborative partnerships will continue to improve systems that address the needs of at-risk youth while ensuring accountability and equal justice for all.
+We would like to thank you for your unwavering support for the commission's role in serving our children and families to advocate for better outcomes and safer neighborhoods.
+It is our hope that our continued efforts and collaborative partnerships will continue to improve systems that address the needs of at-risk youth while ensuring accountability and equal justice for all.